devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3197-slack-to-linear-tickets.md

 # Workflow Analysis for Slack to Linear Ticket Creation

 ## Description
-This workflow automates the creation of Linear tickets from specific Slack messages, extracting relevant information and organizing it for efficient task management.
+This workflow listens for specific reactions to Slack messages, extracts relevant information, and creates a new issue in Linear.
+It is designed to streamline the process of converting Slack discussions into actionable Linear tickets for project management.

 ## Input Details
-The workflow is triggered manually and receives data from a "When a card is moved..." trigger.
+The workflow is triggered by an HTTP Webhook when a specific emoji reaction is added to a message in Slack.

 ## Process Summary
-The workflow starts by retrieving items.
-It then extracts specific data from these items, combining the client and project into a single string.
-Next, it sets a fixed date and generates a timestamp.
-Finally, it uses this processed information to create a new issue in Linear.
+First, the workflow checks if the reaction emoji is an "issue" emoji.
+If it is, it retrieves the user who added the reaction and the details of the original Slack message.
+Then, it extracts the message text and a link to the message, formats a title for the Linear issue, and creates a new issue in Linear with the extracted details.
+Finally, it sends a confirmation message back to the Slack channel indicating that the Linear issue has been created.

 ## Output Details
-The workflow creates a new issue (ticket) in Linear with details extracted from the initial input.
+The workflow creates a new issue in Linear and sends a confirmation message to the relevant Slack channel.